EDIorg/tutorials/pastaplus_webservices/README.md

 ## Videos

-We will be posting the videos to youtube soon!
+We will be posting the video of part 1 to youtube soon!

+Access the video recording of [part 2 here on youtube](https://www.youtube.com/watch?v=IL7IsXGbFAE).

 ## Examples

-Jupyter note books full of examples are available in this repository.
+Jupyter note books full of examples are available for download in this repository.